Skip to main content

 • Changes in Breast Appearance: Changes in the size, shape, or texture of the breast, including dimpling, puckering, or redness of the skin.

-What are the causes of DCIS?
+What causes DCIS?

 The exact cause of DCIS is not fully understood, but it is believed to develop as a result of genetic mutations and cellular changes within the breast ducts.
 Factors that may increase the risk of DCIS include: